opencoweb/coweb/docs/js/extra.rst

    A web application calls this method to subscribe to a notification that the attendance of the session changed in some way.

    :param function callback: Callback invoked when the attendance interface receives the event.
-The callback receives three parameters:
+Receives an object having these properties:

-      type
+      type (string)
-         String `join` or `leave` indicating the kind of user status change users
+         String `join` or `leave` indicating the kind of user status change users (object[])
-         Array of :ref:`attendee information objects <ext-attendee-obj>` representing the users that changed state count
+         Array of :ref:`attendee information objects <ext-attendee-obj>` representing the users that changed state count (number)
          Integer number of users in the session now

    :return: :class:`Promise` notification of subscription success or failure